Along with this image, it’s the official biography. Everything on this site is open for use under an Attribution Creative Commons licence.

 3rd Person Long Version

 - Sohum Raut is a software engineer, developer, artist and founder.
 Under a stage name he has been a novelist, television screenwriter and touring artist who has performed in small theatres, large stadiums and on television to millions of people.
-He is the founder of the Simple Technology Corporation, a technology product development firm, is the founder of SR Developments, a real estate development company and is a partner at Hummingbird Ventures, an investments private office.
+He is the founder of the Simple Technology Corporation, a technology product development firm, is the president of SR Developments, a real estate development company and is a partner at Hummingbird Ventures, an investments private office.

 In 2012 he created Tramsurance which was covered by every major media outlet including the Herald Sun, New York Times, Forbes, Reuters, CBS, Canal+, BRW, The Scotsman, The Age, Sydney Morning Herald and every major radio station, tv channel and front page of every mainstream newspaper in Australia and led to the creation of Melbourne’s free tram zone used by 4 million people per week.